cainhill/render-engine/README.md

 * ✅ Outputs meaningful progress to Docker logs
 * ✅ Produces many-to-many videos
 * ✅ Only renders for new or changed manifest CSVs
-* ✅ Uses HTTP status to report success/fail to n8n
+* ✅ Uses HTTP status to report success/fail

 ## ​​🗺️ Getting Started